macadox/simple-line-chart/README.md

 ```
 npm install -g json-server
 ```
-Alternatively, one of the ports might be already in use.
+8. Also, it's possible that one of the ports might be already in use, anyway, you can browse the results on the demo app: https://simple-line-chart-dsrd4ghiu-macadox.vercel.app/